 We are an association of residents formed to advocate for Lake Gardner and its surrounding open and wooded spaces known as the Powow Conservation area.

-• The lake's value as an educational and passive recreational resource are promoted.
+The lake, trails and open space are valued as an educational and passive recreational resource are promoted.

 It is our hope that through public information and education, citizens, businesses, and leaders of Amesbury will take an active role in restoring and preserving Lake Gardner and its surrounding natural areas.